peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note24>(24)</sup> An approximation of the colors to companded sRGB, in order, is (in HTML color format): "#F0F0F1", "#181818", "#F7C100", "#875392", "#F78000", "#9EC9EF", "#C0002D", "#C2B280", "#838382", "#008D4B", "#E68DAB", "#0067A8", "#F99178", "#5E4B97", "#FBA200", "#B43E6B", "#DDD200", "#892610", "#8DB600", "#65421B", "#E4531B", "#263A21".
 The list was generated by converting the Munsell renotations (and a similar renotation for black) to sRGB using the Python `colour-science` package.

+<sup id=Note25>(25)</sup> In this document, _light sources_ include those that physically exist as well as theoretical forms (with mathematical spectral distributions) often called _illuminants_.

-<sup id=Note25>(25)</sup> The CIE publishes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) for the D65 illuminant and the CIE 1931 and 1964 standard observers at its Web site.
+<sup id=Note26>(26)</sup> The CIE publishes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) for the D65 illuminant and the CIE 1931 and 1964 standard observers at its Web site.

-<sup id=Note26>(26)</sup> In some cases, the CIE 1931 standard observer can be approximated using the methods given in [Wyman, Sloan, and Shirley 2013](http://jcgt.org/published/0002/02/01/).
+<sup id=Note27>(27)</sup> In some cases, the CIE 1931 standard observer can be approximated using the methods given in [Wyman, Sloan, and Shirley 2013](http://jcgt.org/published/0002/02/01/).

-<sup id=Note27>(27)</sup> Source: J. Walker, "[Colour Rendering of Spectra](http://www.fourmilab.ch/documents/specrend/)".
+<sup id=Note28>(28)</sup> Source: J. Walker, "[Colour Rendering of Spectra](http://www.fourmilab.ch/documents/specrend/)".

-<sup id=Note28>(28)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [principles 39 to 41](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [e.g., the paper or canvas] and the paint application methods" also affect how paints mix.
+<sup id=Note29>(29)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [principles 39 to 41](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [e.g., the paper or canvas] and the paint application methods" also affect how paints mix.
 These factors, to the extent the reflectance curves don't take them into account, are not dealt with in this method.

 </small>